-Late Day Exploration of Custer Trail at Medora
+Late Day Exploration of Custer Trail

 Work wrapped up about an 90 minutes before sunset.
 We figured that gave us enough time to take a roundabout road trip on the Custer Trail.
 Maybe even Initial Rock?